-When is the change of presenter deadline?
+What is the deadline for changing presenters?

-There is no deadline but be aware that the program book and journal publishing may have incorrect information if the change is made after October 1, 2023.
+There is no deadline but be aware that the program book and journal publishing may have incorrect information if the change is made after October 1, 2024.

 Should clinical trial details be listed at the end of the abstract (e.g., trial registry name, registration number, URL)?